feelinglovelynow/ace-graph-database/README.md

   { id: 'InsertRelationship', relationshipName: 'actsInMovie', x: { a: '_:Laurence', b: '_:Matrix', _salary: 369 } },

-  // query all movies and their actors & place this information @ response.movies
+  // query all movies and their actors, only get the properties we request and place this information @ response.movies {
-  {
     id: 'QueryNode',
     nodeName: 'Movie',
     property: 'movies',
-    x: {
+    x: { // the first node shape we define is for the Movie node name
       uid: true,
       name: true,
       actors: {
         _uid : true, // relationship prop (actsInMovie)
-        _salary: true, // relationship prop (actsInMovie)
+        _salary: { id: 'Alias', property: 'salary' }, // alias property will be in response
         uid: true, // node prop (Actor)
         name: true, // node prop (Actor)
       }
     }
-  }
+  },

+  // place a backup of the graph into the response @ response.backup { id: 'BackupGet', property: 'backup' },
 ])
 ```
 ****Step 3: Bash****